natsukashiixo/OCRAutomation/README.md

 # Worth noting:

 This project is hardcoded to use the best swedish language model combined with latin script data.
-If you need to change this you have to edit `app/src/modules/run_tesseract.py`
+If you need to change this you have to edit `app/src/modules/run_tesseract.py` as well as install the relevant language models yourself.

 This project won't be maintained, it was built for one specific purpose at a workplace.
 Feel free to fork it for whatever reason though!